Proton Beam Radiation for Rhabdomyosarcoma

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you must be treated with a standard chemotherapy regimen, so it's best to discuss your current medications with the trial team.

-Is proton beam radiation safe for humans?
+What prior data suggests that proton beam radiation is safe for treating rhabdomyosarcoma?

 Torunn Yock, MD